huserben/huserben.github.io/_posts/2021-8-27-Automating-Walkingpad.md

 The code to control/access the WalkingPad is stored on [github](https://github.com/huserben/walkingpad) - Feel free to clone/fork/adjust to your needs.

 # Goal
 The end goal was that I could press one button on my desktop pc and it would fetch the data from the WalkingPad so that it is visualized on a Grafana dashboard.
-Because the WalkingPad connnects via Bluetooth and my Desktop PC does not have bluetooth, I wanted a REST API on a Raspberry Pi that is then communicating with the WalkingPad.
+Because the WalkingPad connects via Bluetooth and my Desktop PC does not have Bluetooth, I wanted a REST API on a Raspberry Pi that is then communicating with the WalkingPad.

 # Accessing the WalkingPad
 First of all was the question how to communicate with the treadmill when not using the App.
 Luckily there are people smarter than me in the world that provide their code to the world.
 A quick [search on github](https://github.com/search?q=walkingpad) showed that there are some existing libraries. [ph4-walkingpad](https://github.com/ph4r05/ph4-walkingpad) from [Dušan Klinec](https://github.com/ph4r05) looked especially promising: It has a nice documentation and is written in python.
 Exactly what we need!